Developing your own system

 This thing will be with you for a long time; don’t rush it.

-During this week, write everything that might be a category on a sticky note.
+During this week, write everything that you do on a sticky note.
 Use many sticky notes.

 Leave room to grow